Papawy/PapawyRP-old/README.md

 + For MySQL use : BlueG plugin : [Link](http://forum.sa-mp.com/showthread.php?t=56564)

    And put define "USE_MYSQL" on the top of the main file (papawyrp.pwn)
++ Thanks to DracoBlue for his "hash" functions (included in utils_functions).